shipping-docker/vessel-docs/source/docs/docker-usage.md

 node                         8.6                 90223b3d894e        5 months ago        665MB
 ```

-This shows the base images used (Node, Redis, MySQL, Ubuntu), and then our two custom images we use for the PHP application controller, and the Node controller, to which we added Git and Yarn.
+This shows the base images used (Node, Redis, MySQL, Ubuntu), and then our two custom images we use for the PHP and Node containers.

 <a name="rebuild-images" id="rebuild-images"></a>
 ### Rebuilding Vessel Images

 If you want to completely rebuild Vessel images (to perhaps pull in the latest version of NodeJS or update the base Ubuntu image), you can delete these images and then have Vessel re-build them.

+**Here's a few examples of rebuilding the Node and PHP containers.**

-Let's, for example, have Vessel rebuild the Node container:
+To rebuild the Node container:

 ```bash
 # Remove the vessel/node image and its base image